 As the day’s heat subsided, we headed to Santanyí in the late afternoon, a traditional and authentic village inland not far from the coast.
 I loved its old ochre-colored streets, where the setting sun played with the stone textures, creating a peaceful atmosphere – perfect for a stroll!

 The heart of the village is built around the church, and there, the restaurant terraces liven up the previously quiet streets of Santanyí!
-On the menu, traditional Mediterranean flavors presented with a modern twist manifested in colorful dishes – once again, art finds its way onto the chefs’ plates, especially at Sa Botiga restaurant, where we dined.
+On the menu, traditional Mediterranean flavors presented with a modern twist manifested in colorful dishes.
+Once again, art finds its way onto the chefs’ plates, especially at Sa Botiga restaurant where we dined.
+An excellent address!

 Another fantastic place for dinner in the region is the Norai restaurant in Portopetro.
 Make sure to book a table by the sea in advance for a dining experience with your feet (almost) in the water!